Mina canta i Beatles: Overview

-Mina had already recorded the tracks "Michelle" and "My Love" on her 1976 album Plurale, "She's Leaving Home" on her 1980 album Kyrie, "Hey Jude" on her 1984 album Catene and "Oh!
-Darling" on her 1989 album Uiallalla.
+Mina had already recorded the tracks "Michelle" and "My Love" for her 1976 album Plurale, "She's Leaving Home" for her 1980 album Kyrie, "Hey Jude" for her 1984 album Catene and "Oh!
+Darling" for her 1989 album Uiallalla.

 In Mina canta i Beatles, Mina "sings as if this were recorded live at a club.
 The songs are soft and loose, cementing her as a great interpreter without exaggeration or needing to prove that force is the cleverest.
 The songs are sung with naturalness, a simplicity that, coupled with her vocal abilities, makes for a splendid listening experience".

 The weekly magazine Noi released an article about the album to coincide with the album’s release.
 The article was written by Mina herself, who is a regularly collaborator of the magazine.
 The article explains how Mina discovered the music of the Beatles and how she approached the album: When I was younger, if I listened to them no matter the reason or location I was immediately smitten with their music.
 I did not know who they were initially, but I realized that I was living in a memorable historic event.
 Like virtually every other person at that stage in music, I was struck by their melodies and lyrics, their music contained a uniformity of emotions, passion all encompassed in a single song.
 This was at the time really a phenomenon for all and I am sure I was not the only one who experienced this admiration for their music.

-Cover
+Cover art

 The album cover is almost a replica of the Revolver album by the Beatles released in 1966.
 Only instead of Beatles, logically the design of the face of Mina replicated four times.
 The designs of the face of Mina are taken from the singer's previous covers (starting from 'top left): Sorelle Lumière (Picture inside sleeve), Catene, Minacantalucio, Rane supreme.